jgrochal/RNAmotifs/README.md

 ## What is the project about?
 In this project RNA motifs from RNA 3D Motif Atlas (http://rna.bgsu.edu/rna3dhub/motifs), both internal loops and hairpin loops, were searched for in a second database - RNA Bricks (http://iimcb.genesilico.pl/rnabricks2).
 This was done to see whether the motifs from the first database are present in the second one.

+## Prerequsites
+To be able to run the scripts provided please have Python 3.4 and requests package installed.
+The script should also work fine on Python 2.7 installed.

 ## How to use the files provided?
 Initial data from the RNA 3D Motif Atlas is stored in two CSV files:
 ````